wfordh/higgins_site_hydeout/_drafts/travels-and-2021-mlb-draft.md

 ## Hawai'i

 We took a trip to the Big Island with my partner's family and it was incredible.
 Her family has two young children in it so we largely did our own thing during the day and met back up with them in the evening.
+But wow did we ever do our own things, driving nearly 500 miles and seeing most of the island in just four days.
+We didn't see the green sands beach on the southern tip of the island, but saw black sand beaches, Waipi'o Valley, Volcanoes National Park, Captain Cook's Monument, Hilo, Kona, Akaka Falls, and a few smaller beaches.

 # 2021 MLB Draft